SHOCK CINEMA

 The Moving Finger:

-Barry Newman and Lionel Stander in a Beatnik crime-fest.
+Barry Newman and Lionel Stander in a Beatnik crime-drama.

 Murder a la Mod: